Taking charge of cashflow

-In collaboration with business finance experts from Smith & Williamson and Barclays Bank, Southampton Science Park hosted an interactive panel session on how to keep the cash flowing throughout your business in these difficult times.
+In collaboration with business finance experts from Smith & Williamson and Barclays Bank, Southampton Science Park hosted an interactive panel session at the Axis Conference Centre on how to keep the cash flowing throughout your business in these difficult times.

 Amy Harper, Associate Director – Business Outsourcing Services at Smith & Williamson, opened the conversation.
 She commented that, while many businesses created a cashflow forecast at the beginning of this year for a particular purpose (to apply for government support or funding, for example), a lot of businesses are failing to maintain it.
 “No-one knows what’s around the corner, so a working cashflow that’s constantly being maintained and updated is critical,” she said, highlighting the various online accounting systems and tools available that provide the necessary strategic direction without a huge investment in time.

 Barclays Bank’s High Growth & Entrepreneurs Business Manager, Ian Jarvis, echoed Amy’s comments.
 He stressed: “Banks need to understand how cash works in your business.
 When coming to us for support, all banks will want to understand the mechanics behind your forecast - how did you put it together, do your assumptions make sense, and has it been effectively stress-tested?

 He continued: “Mindset is incredibly important here.
 Start from the premise that everything will not just ‘be OK’.
 Now is the time to be super honest with yourself, to take a step back and think longer term about what you need to do to protect your business.
 The difference now is that you need to assess a much wider range of possible outcomes; it’s not all about Covid-19, there are other serious socio-economic problems that need to be factored in.
 There will be other pandemics and there’s also Brexit and climate change to consider, for example.
 Speak to your relationship manager at your bank – the more they know about your business, the easier the conversations will be.”